thomascampagnolo97/exprob_robot_patrolling/README.md

 https://github.com/thomascampagnolo97/exprob_robot_patrolling/assets/92585673/5fe7cbe8-9317-479e-923d-ed6ae28bec9e

-In the following video there is the running code.
+In the video there is the running code.
 The video consists of several clips and has been sped up compared to simulating real code (it is slow and depends on the CPU performance of your PC).

 In the main terminal, on the left, we can see the execution of the `assignment.launch` and `surveillance.launch` files.
 The first starts the nodes needed for the simulation in Rviz and Gazebo while the second starts the rest of the nodes in the package.
 The Finite State Machine shows each transition from one state to another to achieve the desired behavior of the scenario.
 On the right four xterm windows are displayed corresponding to the battery behavior, world generation, robot motion with goal position coordinates and the ARMOR service.

+As we can see at the end of the video, it may happen that the `location not reached` message is displayed, this is because the time required to reach the target position has been exceeded.
+In the presence of this event, the `robot_motion` node sends the same coordinates again in order to reach the goal.

 The representation in Rviz shows how the environment is scanned by the laser scan and how the map and path planning are generated.

 In the global options in Rviz remember to set the Fixed Frame to `map`.

 All the instructions for installing and running the package are described in the dedicated section below.

 Scenario Description